 We always welcome concerns shared by our stakeholders.
 Concerns reported through our whistleblower procedure should be linked to fraud or fraudulent behaviour.
 This includes dubious eligibility of expenditure, beneficiaries deliberately avoiding correct procurement of goods and/or services, mismatch between project activities reported as completed and the real status of implementation, and other issues.

 If you have a concern which you would like to bring to our attention, you can do so in two ways:

 - Use our online form.
-You can choose to report anonymously or enter your name and contact details so we can back to you with any questions for clarification.
+You can choose to report anonymously or enter your name and contact details so we can come back to you with any questions for clarification.